The Deligne-Mumford operad as a trivialization of the circle action: Operads based on Riemann surfaces with boundary

 for the moduli space of all split framed surfaces with an arbitrary number of unordered interior seams, and

 for the moduli space of all split surface structures on $\Sigma$ with an arbitrary number of unordered interior seams.

 To every split surface $(\Sigma, S)$ is associated a ``dual graph'' with $k$ interior edges, which is a directed graph with half-edges.
-Vertices are indexed by the connected components of $\Sigma\setminus S,$ internal edges are indexed by interior seams (which separate locally and thus inherit an orientation determined by the orientation of $\Sigma$) and half-edges are indexed by external seams (each of these belongs to the closure of a single connected component of $\Sigma\setminus S$).
+Vertices are indexed by the connected components of $\Sigma\setminus S,$ internal edges are indexed by interior seams (the orientation of the normal bundle along a seam determines a direction for the corresponding edge) and half-edges are indexed by external seams (each of these belongs to the closure of a single connected component of $\Sigma\setminus S$).
 In particular, since the incoming external seams of $\Sigma$ are labeled by definition, the dual graph inherits a labeling of its incoming half-edges.
 Note that two split surfaces in the same connected component of $\t{Split}$ have the same dual graph, so given a labeled graph $\Gamma$ we can write

 for the union of connected components of $\t{Split}$ with dual graph $\Gamma$.
 The following observation is straightforward.